PFund-Software-Ltd/pfund-plot/README.md

 ![PyPI - Support Python Versions](https://img.shields.io/pypi/pyversions/pfund-plot)

 > **This library is NOT ready for use, please wait for 0.1.0 release.**

+## TL;DR: pfund-plot handles the plotting libraries, so traders just get charts that work

 ## Problem
 Traders often need to quickly visualize their data without investing time in learning new tools.